-RDEV1007Module 7: Business Planning and Stimulating Rural Enterprise100 Marks
+RDEV 1707 Module 7: Business Planning and Stimulating 5 Credits Rural Enterprise

 How businesses get started, the start-up process, sources of new venture ideas.
-Evaluating the potential of new enterprise ideas, operational and financial feasibility.
-Planning structure and presentation; production, operational and marketing planning.
+Evaluating the potential of new venture ideas, operational and financial feasibility.
+Planning structure and presentation; production, operational and market planning.
 The competitive market environment, market analysis, marketing strategy.
 Financial planning and basic concepts of financial accounting and business finance.
-Sources of funding for new rural enterprises and supporting the developing business.
+Sources of funding for new rural enterprises and supporting the development business.

-RDEV1008Module 8: Interpersonal Communications, Leadership and Group-Work Skills100 Marks
+5 Credits RDEV 1708 Module 8: Interpersonal Communications, Leadership and Group Work Skills

-The need for communication in development, communication models and approaches.
+The need for communication in development.
+Communications models and approaches.
 Information and decision making.
 Leadership styles and characteristics.
 Role of counselling and effective counselling skills.
-Groups, group work and groups decision-making.
+Groups, group work and effective decision-making.

-RDEV1009Module 9: Designing and Managing an Area Development Plan100 Marks
+RDEV 1709 Module 9: Designing and Managing an Area Development Plan

 Policies, programmes and projects.
 Content, components, principles and models of an area/local development plan.
-Needs identification and priority setting, specification of programme projects.
+Needs identification and priority setting; specification of programme projects.
 Management of area/local development programmes and projects.
 Programme and project monitoring and evaluation.

-RDEV 1010 Module 10: Inter-organisational Partnerships and the 60 Marks Role of Support Agencies
+RDEV 1710Module 10: Inter-organisational Partnerships and the Role of Support Agencies5 Credits

 Key principles of the partnership approach, structures of rural development partnerships in Ireland.
 Guidelines for establishing and operating an effective partnership and experience of local/rural development partnerships.
 Training and other support agencies and services.
-Response to the need of rural communities at international, national, regional and local level.
+Response to the needs of rural communities at international, national, regional and local level.

-RDEV1011Module 11: Social Exclusion and Gender Equality60 MarksIssues in Rural Development
+RDEV 1711Module 11: Social Exclusion and Gender Equality Issues5 Creditsin Rural Development5

 The concept of equality.
-Defining and understanding social exclusion, EU social policy and measures.
+Defining and understanding social exclusion.
+EU social policy and measures.
 Gender in development and policy approaches to disadvantaged women in development programmes.
 The contribution of women to rural development in Ireland, problems and issues identified in recent research.